joshshipton/joshshipton.com/create/posts/quick-select.md

 >  Design an algorithm for finding the k-th smallest element in an unsorted array of length n that is faster than O(n log n) amortized.
 Analyse the complexity of your algorithm assuming k as a constant.
 (5 marks)

-This really stumped me, I couldn't figure out how do this in <u>less than</u> O(n * log(n)) time.
+This really stumped me, I couldn't figure out how do this in *less than* O(n * log(n)) time.
 But now after researching, I know.
 And I think the algorithm is pretty cool.
 So for your enjoyment and my retention here it is.

 We can use ***Quick Select*** to find the K-th smallest element in an unsorted array in average linear O(n) time.

-##### Here's the steps to the algo
+### Here's the steps to the algo

 You pick a random element to partition.
 For simplicity sake I will just always select the last element in the array but in order to achieve the average complexity of o(n) you're going to be better off choosing random elements.